Demons at the Door

 Demons at the Door is a 2004 American supernatural horror film directed by Roy Knyrim.
 It stars Rick Benedetto, Leslie Brockett, Sean'e La'Dae, Bob Cicherillo, Richard Elfman (under the pseudonym "Aristide Sumatra"), and Angelo Benedetto.
 Featuring music by the American hip hop duo Insane Clown Posse, the film was released direct-to-video.

 Plot

+The film depicts a character named The Duke killing racist demons, making one-liners, and becoming the leader of hell.